marcoshsq/CS50sWebProgramming/README.md

 # Data Analysis Projects

 I like to keep things organized, so I created this repository to serve as a hub for all my Data Analytics/Data Science related projects.
+This is a way for me to find these projects in an easier way in a centralized location.

+Here are the links to the original repositories where the codes of these projects are stored.

 ---

 - [IBM: Data Science Certificate Projects](https://github.com/marcoshsq/IBM_Data_Science_Certificate_Projects) - Repository containing the projects developed during the IBM Data Science Professional Certificate Specialization.
 Six in total.

+---